Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 8.md

 ### Overveiw

-RPG in a box stuff
+I was browsing the internet one lazy afternoon, and came across an interesting software.
+It was called RPG in a Box and is going to be what I am working on over the holidays probably.

 ### Unreal engine

+I barely even opened Unreal engine all week

 ### RPG in a box

+RPG in a Box is a software that you can use to create a lot of things, like levels, models, and items, and then put them together in your own game.

+I started using it, tryed out the premade demo game, and then tryed to make a voxel model of a frog

+TORTOISE

+It did not work out quite as I expected

 ### My current idea

+I came up with an idea for a game that I could create in RPG in a Box or some other one.

-game where you have to run out of money
+"A game where you have to run out of money"

+You start with a certain amount of currency and you have to try to get to 0.
+Any lower and you lose.
+I was thinking of making it a puzzle game

-### In Conclusion and plan for the next week
+### In Conclusion and plan for the Holidays